What Are Hybrid Occupational Therapy Programs?

-If you’re in the process of applying to occupational therapy graduate schools, you may be wondering the answer to this question:
+If you’re in the process of applying to occupational therapy graduate schools and you’ve been seeing multiple types of OT programs, you may be wondering the answer to this question:

-Since I myself went to a hybrid program, I want to share my experience and tell you the most important things to know about these types of programs.
+Since I went to a hybrid occupational therapy master’s program, I want to share my experience and tell you the most important things to know about these types of programs.

-As an applicant, you have a lot of options to choose from ranging from hybrid day programs to full time programs and weekend-hybrid programs.
+As an applicant, you have a lot of options to choose from ranging from hybrid day programs, to full-time programs and weekend-only programs.

-According to AOTA’s distance learning article, “nearly 60% of master’s programs and 56% of occupational therapy assistant programs offer some distance education opportunities to students.”
-However, there are no fully-online OT programs at the time of this post.
+In 2016, AOTA reported that “nearly 60% of master’s programs and 56% of occupational therapy assistant programs offer some distance education opportunities to students.”
+I was unable to find the current percentages for this year, but I do want to note that there are still no fully online OT programs at the time of this post.
+There likely will never be fully online OT programs due to the importance of in-person labs, hands-on training, and fieldwork.

-This means that MOST programs offer some element of online learning.
+The above numbers indicate that many OT programs offer some element of online learning.

-A hybrid OT program differs because it will have classes on campus part of the time (two or three days a week).
+A hybrid OT program differs from a full-time OT program because it will have classes on campus only part-time (two or three days a week).
 Because you are going to class fewer days, there is quite a bit more online work.

-Theoretically this would sound like it could allow you some time to work and/or spend time with family.
-Based on my experience, however, you probably won’t feel like you have any extra time.
+Theoretically this would sound like it could allow you some extra time to work and/or spend time with family.
+Based on my experience, however, you will most likely still have full-time coursework to do on the “off” days.
+I did not feel like I had any extra time compared to going to a full-time program.

-My classmates and I were pretty much 100% eating, breathing, and sleeping OT even though we weren’t on campus every day.
+My classmates and I were pretty much always eating, breathing, and sleeping OT even though we weren’t on campus every day.

 When I was in class, I was forced to focus for longer periods of time.
-Having some class time must have made for a better overall learning experience for me personally.
+Having in-person class time did make for a better overall learning experience for me personally.

 Will Hybrid Programs Prepare You for Fieldwork?

 In-person labs and lectures gave us the best hands-on experience.
-In our hybrid program, we practiced transfer training literally three times during the entire curriculum.
+In our hybrid program, we practiced transfer training only three times during the entire curriculum, and splinting only twice.
+I think we would have more practice with these if we had more in-person class time.

-That being said, being in class eight hours a day only three times a week was still SO exhausting and draining.
-I definitely did prefer being home or at a coffee shop doing my reading and studying.
+That being said, being in class eight hours a day only three times a week was still exhausting and draining for me.
+I preferred being home or at a coffee shop doing my reading and studying.

 Weekend Hybrid Programs